Slash raises $100M Series C at a $1.4B valuation

 When your business outpaces a community bank

 Mechanics Bank is an excellent institution for businesses rooted in the communities it serves.
-But companies that operate beyond the Bay Area–to–Central Coast corridor - or that need real-time spend management, automated receipt matching, and corporate cards with granular controls - will eventually need infrastructure built for scale.
-Slash gives growing businesses the modern banking tools they need without sacrificing the straightforward, relationship-first ethos that makes community banks like Mechanics worth banking with in the first place.
+Companies that operate beyond the Bay Area-to-Central Coast corridor — or that need real-time spend management, automated receipt matching, and corporate cards with granular controls — will eventually need infrastructure built for scale.
+Slash provides those modern banking tools without sacrificing the straightforward, relationship-first ethos that makes community banks like Mechanics worth banking with in the first place.

 Browse routing numbers